 As a result of a 2019 township facilities assessment, Township Trustees held a groundbreaking ceremony January 12, 2022 for the new Liberty Township Hall and Administrative Offices just north of the Liberty Township-Powell YMCA.
-Trustees approved a \$1.987 million contract with Robertson Construction in Heath for construction of the facility, which opened on December 13, 2022.
+Trustees approved a \$1.987 million contract with Robertson Construction for the facility, which opened on December 13, 2022.

-A new 20,324 square foot Fire Station is under construction directly north of the current Liberty Road station.
+A new 20,324 square foot Fire Station was completed in 2023 directly north of the previous site.
 The land was previously the site of two baseball diamonds and related parking.
-After construction, the existing station will be razed and the baseball field located there.

-The third project includes new Parks and Maintenance Facilities to be built just south of the volleyball courts at Liberty Park.
+The third project includes new Parks and Maintenance Facilities which will be completed in July 2024 and located just south of the volleyball courts in

+Liberty Park.
 The proposed work includes a 8,265 square foot maintenance facility, a 2,400 square foot salt storage building, and a cold storage building at 11,965 square feet.